Want the perfect workout program?

 Take QuizFact checked by Kirsten Yovino, CPT Brookbush Institute

-In this day of modern training, everyone is all about sculpting a massive, thick back and the biceps that come along with it.
-Having a nice V-taper accompanied by massive traps and bulging biceps shows that you're serious about your training and it can instantly change how people perceive you.
-Plus, your back is responsible for building good posture and injury resilience.
-A large portion of common injuries and ailments can be traced to a weak back as the culprit.
+FACT CHECKEDAll lifters want to sculpt a massive, thick back and the biceps that come along with it.
+Having a nice V-taper accompanied by massive traps and bulging biceps shows that you're serious about your training while ensuring you're injury-resilient and have good posture.

-It goes without saying that training back and biceps together is common practice in bodybuilding, just like chest and triceps.
-Back and biceps are considered synergistic muscle groups, meaning they work together in many pulling movements.
-This allows for both balanced development and time-efficient workouts, among other benefits which we will discuss further below.
+Training back and biceps together is a common practice in bodybuilding, just like chest and triceps, as the two muscle groups are considered synergistic, meaning they work together in many pulling movements.
+This allows for both balanced development and time-efficient workouts, among other benefits, which we will discuss further below.

 Table of Contents: